Social programs in the United States: History

-The first large-scale social policy program in the United States was assistance to Union Civil War veterans and their families.
+The first large-scale social policy program in the United States was assistance to Union Civil War veterans.
 The program provided pensions and disability assistance.
 From 1890 to the early 1920s, the U.S. provided what Theda Skocpol characterized as "maternalist policies", as it provided pensions for widowed mothers.

 Historically, the United States has spent less on social welfare than European countries, but only in terms of gross public social welfare spending.
+Spending varied between different states in the United States.
 The United States tended to tax lower-income people at lower rates, and relied substantially on private social welfare programs: "after taking into account taxation, public mandates, and private spending, the United States in the late twentieth century spent a higher share on combined private and net public social welfare relative to GDP than did most advanced economies.".
-Spending varied between different states in the United States.